 - Count your Halloween loot.
 Don’t let your little brother steal the best candy.
 (When I was a kid, it was usually my dad who always took the best candy.)
 This means measure your blog metrics.

-Now there are two ways to get Heidi Cohen’s Actionable Marketing Content by Email:
+Now there are two ways to get Heidi Cohen’s Actionable Marketing Guide by Email:

 Signup for the weekly Actionable Marketing Newsletter and get a roundup of of the week’s posts, plus extra content you won’t find on the website, plus a free e-book: What Every Blogger Needs to Know – 101 Actionable Blog Tips

 Want to check out the newsletter before you subscribe?
 Visit the Actionable Marketing Guide newsletter archive.

 Actionable Marketing Guide publishes new posts from 2 to 5 times each week.
 You will receive a summary of each new post from “Heidi Cohen”.
 The email’s subject line will begin “Actionable Marketing Guide” followed by the title of the new post.